bitcoin-core/HWI/hwilib/devices/trezorlib/README.md

 - Include the compiled protobuf definitions instead of making them on install
 - Removed functions that HWI does not use or plan to use
 - Changed `TrezorClient` from calling `init_device()` (HWI needs this behavior and doing it in the library makes this simpler)
-- Add Keepkey support.
-Some fields of some messages had to be removed to support both the Keepkey and the Trezor in the same library